-Our Company is eligible to file the Prospectus as per requirements of Regulation 41(1)(c) of SEBI NCS Regulations.
-A copy of the Prospectus will be filed with the RoC, in accordance with Section 26 and Section 31 of Companies Act, 2013.
+This Prospectus shall be filed with the RoC, in accordance with Section 26 and Section 31 of Companies Act, 2013.

 Debenture Redemption Reserve

 In accordance with the Companies Act, 2013 and the Companies (Share Capital and Debentures) Rules 2014, any non banking finance company that intends to issue debentures to the public is not required to create a DRR for the purpose of redemption of debentures.